COVID-19 pandemic in Hubei: Lockdown of Wuhan

 Shanghai, Sichuan and Jiangsu cancelled all waterway and road passenger transport services to Wuhan and stopped approval of any chartered coaches to Wuhan before the Ministry of Transport called all passenger transport services off for Wuhan and asked the transport sectors to refund the affected tickets for free on January 23.

 Although the announcement of lockdown did not mention whether the citizens were allowed to leave Wuhan in their own cars, 30 entries to highways were cut by 14:00.
 The roadblocks were said to be used in some areas according to BBC.
-At 23:00, Wuhan CEC decided to stop vehicle for hire services by 12:00 on 24 and to halve the number of street taxis.
-Since 26, the private cars were prohibited from driving in downtown Wuhan.
+At 23:00, Wuhan CEC decided to stop vehicle for hire services by 12:00 on January 24 and to halve the number of street taxis.
+Since January 26, the private cars were prohibited from driving in downtown Wuhan.